Skip to main content

 gate: [compile, lint, test]

-The following pages explain each building block in detail — steps, output modes, gates, guards, prompts, and the state bag.
+The following pages explain each building block in detail — step types, gates, guards, prompts, the state, and composition.